Maureen Gorman, Ph.D., Research Associate Professor

 - Insect innate immunity

 Iron metabolism is a vital biological process in all eukaryotic organisms, but the mechanisms of iron metabolism in insects are poorly understood.
 Our research is focused on iron transport and the relationship between iron metabolism and innate immunity in insects.
-We use a combination of genetics, molecular biology and biochemistry methods to study iron metabolism in four species of insects: Drosophila melanogaster (fruitfly), Anopheles gambiae (mosquito), Manduca sexta (tobacco hornworm), and Tribolium castaneum (flour beetle).
-Our current research is focused on multicopper oxidase-1, a newly discovered insect multicopper ferroxidase, and transferrin, an iron binding protein in insect blood.
-An eventual goal of this research is to develop new methods of controlling insects and the diseases they transmit.
+We use a combination of genetics, molecular biology, and biochemistry methods to study iron metabolism Drosophila melanogaster (fruit fly) and Manduca sexta (tobacco hornworm).
+Our current research is focused on transferrin and ferritin, two iron-binding proteins in insect blood, and on two ferric reductases that are located in insect cell membranes.
+One potential long term outcome of this research program is a better understanding of how to manage beneficial and destructive insects.

 Peng, Z., Dittmer N.T., Lang, M., Brummett, L.M., Braun, C.L., Davis, L.C., Kanost, M.R., and Gorman, M.J.
 (2015) Multicopper oxidase-1 orthologs from diverse insect species have ascorbate oxidase activity.
 Insect Biochemistry and Molecular Biology 59: 58-71.